norns-study-group/pirate-radio/README.md

 - Command Line: Use the command line / terminal to commit your code.
 Again, your tutor will help you learn git.
 - norns / shield: :)

-## Signup & Goal
+## Goal

 Our target launch date is December 31st so we can ring in the new year like pirates!
-Signups are now open. **Raise your hand by September 30th** if you're interested in becoming a pirate.
-Once our crew is assembled we'll have a short video kickoff call in the study!